mkdocs/mkdocs/docs/user-guide/configuration.md

 Sit eruditi fastidii detraxit cu, sed elit voluptatum in.
 Vel esse possim accumsan et, eam et amet nihil putent.

 **default**: `null`

+## Documentation layout

+#### pages

+This is setting is used to determine the set of pages that should be built for the documentation.

+The setting should be a list.
+Each row in the list represents information about a single page as a list of strings.
+The first string represents the path of the documentation source file, and should be relative to the `docs_dir` setting.
+Remaining strings represent the title of the page in the site navigation.

+Here's a simple example that would cause the build stage to create three pages:

+    pages:
+    - ['index.md', 'Introduction']
+    - ['user-guide.md', 'User Guide']
+    - ['about.md', 'About']

+Assuming the `docs_dir` setting was left with the default value of `docs`, the source files for this site's build process would be `docs/index.md`, `docs/user-guide.md` and `docs/about.md`.

+If you have a lot of project documentation you might choose to use headings to break up your site navigation by category.
+You can do so by including an extra string in the page configuration for any pages that require a navigation heading, like so:

+    pages:
+    - ['index.md', 'Introduction']
+    - ['user-guide/creating.md', 'User Guide', 'Creating a new Mashmallow project']
+    - ['user-guide/api.md', 'User Guide', 'Mashmallow API guide']
+    - ['user-guide/configuration.md', 'User Guide', 'Configuration Mashmallow']
+    - ['about/license.md', 'About', 'License']

 ## Build directories